estrattonbailey/svbstrate/README.md

 Run ```sass --watch scss style.scss:style.css``` to compile from terminal.

 ####Inline Block Grid
-Columns are silly.
-Starbucks keeps it simple and uses easy to understand syntax.
+Floats are silly.
+Inline-block based grids keep it simple and use easy to understand syntax.
 That's smart.
 Adjust settings in ```~/components/_grid--settings.scss```, including breakpoints.

 * * *
 And that's it.
 Think you can make it better?
 I'm sure you can. **Fork me.** I'd love to learn something new.